The Presa Canario is a large Spanish guard dog who can be described as: energetic, playful, robust and confident.

 There is a negative stigma associated with the Presa Canario with reports of extreme aggression and dominance.
 However, this should not be held against their personality.

-Every puppy is unique, and are raised in different environments, just be sure to get to know your breeder, the puppy’s parents, and train your puppy correctly.
+Every puppy is unique, and raised in different environments, just be sure to get to know your breeder, the puppy’s parents, and train your puppy correctly.

 The nature of your dog’s temperament depends on environmental as well as genetic factors.